logicahealth/eHMP/adk/product/production/documentation/adk/using-adk.md

   }
 ```
 #### .authenticate(userName, password, facility) {.method .copy-link} ####
-authenticates against VX-API's Authenication resource with the provided credentials.
+authenticates against VX-API's Authentication resource with the provided credentials.
 Method returns a $.Deferred() promise.
 If successful at authenticating and setting the user session, promise.done() method will be called, otherwise promise.fail() method will be called with these [list of options][ADK.RecordService.CommonOptions].
 ``` JavaScript
 function onSuccessfulLogin() {
     console.log("Successfully authenticated");